Raimeeab/readme-generator/README.md

 ## Installation

-1. Git clone this repository onto your local drive and navigate to the file on your terminal. *This can also be done by opening the file on Visual Studios and running it through the intergated terminal.*
+1. Git clone this repository onto your local machine and navigate to the file on your terminal. *This can also be done by opening the file on Visual Studios and running it through the intergated terminal.*

 2. In order for the app to function correctly, ensure you have the latest or most stable version of Node.js and that you've run `npm install` to get the necessary packages.